-Below you can find more information.
+Below you can find more information or our research.
+PAGE IN PREPARATION

-The current and past projects are
+The ongoing and past projects are

 Project | Funding period | Persons | Funder |